Isshin

 This stylish dining bar offers excellent seasonal Japanese cuisine with an emphasis on Kansai-style dishes, plus a diverse selection of craft sake.
 The kitchen turns out a mix of well-executed izakaya standards and original creations, with both seasonal dishes and plenty of daily specials.

 Seasonal tempura plates and assorted sashimi are among the highlights of the daily specials.
-Desserts are satisfying and not too heavy - we enjoyed a very creamy pumpkin creme brulee and a refreshing multi-layered mikan pudding during a late-autumn visit.
+The rice course is served with refreshing Kyoto-style pickles and a hearty, full-flavored miso shiru.
+Desserts are satisfying and not too heavy - we enjoyed a very creamy pumpkin creme brulee and a refreshing multi-layered mikan pudding during autumn and wintertime visits.

 Budget around Y4,000-6,000 for food and drink at dinnertime.
 Lunch is around Y1,500-3,000, with a more standard menu that features tempura, sashimi, and daily specials.